 How do you buy gold ETFs in Australia?

+There’s a range of complexities with owning physical gold bullion such as storage costs, handling and insurance.
 Investors might also face barriers of high minimum investment amounts, with low liquidity and accessibility issues.

 They have higher correlation to shares and will not perform the same as physical gold.
 They are an indirect exposure to gold and can sometimes be more volatile.